CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module NET.2.2 WLAN-Usage.md

 * WLANs that were only sporadically used should be removed by the users from the history.
 For this purpose, the identifier of the WLAN (SSID) is removed from the list.
 This prevents the device from unintentionally logging into the WLAN.
 * If possible, special user accounts with secure basic configuration and restrictive rights should be created for the use of hotspots.
 Under no circumstances should a user with administrator rights log on to external WLANs from his client.
 * At the latest when financial, personal or other sensitive data such as credit card numbers, PINs, passwords or emails are to be transmitted, it must be ensured that all necessary security measures on the clients, especially encryption, are activated.
 An example of this would be the secure processing of e-mails via an HTTPS web interface.
 Confidential information may never be transmitted unencrypted over foreign networks.
-* Users are only allowed to access internal resources of the institution via VPNs via third-party WLANs (eg provided guest access by third-party institutions or public hotspots).
+* Users can only access the institution's internal resources via VPNs via third-party WLANs (eg provided guest access by third-party institutions or public hotspots).
 As a result, communication to one's own institution can be additionally secured independently of the established protection mechanisms of the WLAN infrastructure used.
 Further information can be found in the NET.3.3 VPN block or in the associated implementation notes.
 ### 2.2 Standard measures

 Together with the basic measures, the following measures correspond to the state of the art in the area of ​​"WLAN use".